Ron May (Colorado legislator): Biography

 Born in Sherman, Texas, May attended Southeastern Oklahoma State University, where he played college baseball.
 He earned a bachelor's degree from the University of Nebraska.
 He joined the United States Air Force in 1954 and logged over 3,800 hours of air time as a pilot and navigator.
 He was then sent for training as a programmer analyst on early computer technology in the 1960s, beginning a lifelong interest in information technology.
 He served on Colorado's Information Management Commission, the Multi-Use Network, and as a charter member of the United States Internet Council.

 May retired from the Air Force in 1974 and settled in Colorado Springs, Colorado, where he served on the Colorado Springs city council from 1981–1985, then in the Colorado House of Representatives from 1993–2000.

 In the legislature, May also established a reputation as a quiet but consistent social and fiscal conservative who focused on transportation and technology issues.
 Having worked on the expansion of Powers Boulevard in eastern Colorado Springs in the 1980s, he sponsored legislation creating Colorado's first ongoing budgetary reserve for roadway funding.
-When federal speed limits were revoked in 1995, he sponsored legislation to raise speed limits on rural Interstate highways to 75 miles per hour.
+When federal speed limits were revoked in 1995, he sponsored legislation to raise speed limits on rural Interstate highways to 75 miles per hour (120.7 km/h).
 He was noted for his opposition to labor unions, and repeatedly introduced legislation to strengthen Colorado's right-to-work legislation.

 Most noted for his legislative work in the area of technology, May chaired the legislature's Joint Computer Management Committee and was a member of the Colorado legislature during the installation of Internet service in the Colorado State Capitol in the 1990s.
 He is credited with setting up the buildings' first wireless internet network, eliminating the need to remove interior marble facades to install new wiring.
 As a member of the state's Information Management Commission, he also helped established the Colorado General Assembly's online legislative information system, which he called his "biggest contribution" to government technology.
 In 2006, he sponsored legislation creating the state position of chief information security officer, and provided state funding to the Colorado cyber-security office.
 Outside the legislature, he operated a firm specializing in computer consulting for small businesses.

 In 2000, May ran for the Colorado State Senate, facing activist Douglas Bruce in the Republican primary.
 In an unusual move, the local Chamber of Commerce and state party leaders, including Governor Bill Owens, endorsed May in the party primary, which he won by only 112 votes.